fsprojects/Paket/docs/content/references-files.md

 ### CopyLocal

-It's possible to influence the `Private' property for references in project files:
+It's possible to influence the `Private` property for references in project files:

     Newtonsoft.Json CopyLocal=False